Archive Unused Images

 - Create a git branch first:

-git checkout -b cleanup-unused-images
+git checkout -b cleanup-unused-images- Run without

-first to preview what will be affected- Review the list carefully - ensure no images are incorrectly marked as unused
+--archivefirst to preview what will be affected- Review the list carefully - ensure no images are incorrectly marked as unused

 - Check your documentation build after archiving to ensure no broken image links